Graduate Programs Office

 The Department of Accounting holds professional accreditation by the AACSB International — The Association to Advance Collegiate Schools of Business at both the undergraduate and graduate levels.

 Responding to a great demand by people employed in the Dallas–Fort Worth–Denton area, the College of Business inaugurated an evening schedule of graduate classes in 1960.
 Since that time, individuals employed on a full-time basis have been able to earn Master of Business Administration or Master of Science degrees by scheduling classes entirely in the evenings.
-Courses are also available in the afternoon and online.
-The college offers two programs, strategic management and organizational behavior and human resource management, that are offered 100 percent online in an accelerated 8-week format.
+Courses are also available in the afternoon, online and on Saturdays.

 - Summer (all sessions) – April 15